Send and Monitor Transactions

 Broadcast your transaction

 Syndicate’s infrastructure submits your requested transaction from the most optimal wallet associated with your project to achieve maximum transaction throughput.
-Ensure that all of the wallets in your project have enough gas to submit your transaction.
+Ensure that all of the wallets in your project have enough funds to cover gas to submit your transaction.
 The command will return a transactionID UUID

 that you can use in the next steps to query the status of your request so keep it handy.
 Copy the curl